Atrial Septal Defect Transcatheter Repair for Children

 exercise, diet, and wound care.

-For a short time after the procedure, your child will need regular monitoring by a
+For a short time after the procedure, your child will need regular watching by a cardiologist.

-certain medical and dental procedures.
-This is to help prevent an infection of the
+and dental procedures.
+This is to help prevent an infection of the heart valves.

 The name of the test or procedure